fdelbos/FCat/README.md

 Introduction
 ------------
-FCat is a simple Objective-C framework designed to ease devellopment of IOS applications.
+FCat is a simple Objective-C framework designed to ease development of IOS applications.
 It provides the following features:

 *  Easy configuration with xml
 *  View creation and lifecycle management
 *  Easy navigation management
-*  Easy tab managment
+*  Easy tab management
 *  Simple to use generic views